tonyfromundefined/placeholder.fromundefined.com/README.md

 - Inserts the initials of the given string into the icon.
 - Supports dark mode
 - Supports Hangul (Korean Character)
-- Caching with CloudFlare CDN (Cloudflare Workers + Cache API)
+- Caching with Cloudflare CDN (Cloudflare Workers + Cache API)

 ## How to use